-Hillary Clinton Recalls Moment Trump Stood Awkwardly Behind Her: "My Skin Crawled"
+Hillary Clinton's Book Excerpt Recalls Moment Trump Stood Behind Her: "My Skin Crawled"

-Hillary Clinton Recalls Moment Trump Stood Awkwardly Behind Her: “My Skin Crawled”

 If you ever wondered how Hillary Clinton felt while being closely followed by President Donald Trump on stage, you don't have to wonder anymore.
 The answer comes in a recently revealed excerpt from Hillary Clinton's new book, in which she writes about the "incredibly uncomfortable" experience.
 Within the excerpt, the former secretary of state recalled,